endpointsystems/Nancy.Owin.Security.B2C/README.md

-While Graph API is on its way towards general obsolescence, it is important to understand that it is the API to use if you want to interact with your Azure AD B2C tenant - not MS Graph.
+While [Azure AD Graph API](https://msdn.microsoft.com/Library/Azure/Ad/Graph/howto/azure-ad-graph-api-operations-overview?f=255&MSPPError=-2147217396) is on its way towards general obsolescence, it is important to understand that it is the API to use if you want to interact with your Azure AD B2C tenant - not MS Graph.
 This tends to get a little confusing, so it's worth pointing out the differences.

 ##### MS Graph Links